soedinglab/MMseqs2/README.md

 # MMseqs2.0: ultra fast and sensitive protein search and clustering suite
-MMseqs2 (Many-against-Many searching) is a software suite to search and cluster huge protein sequence sets.
+MMseqs2 (Many-against-Many sequence searching) is a software suite to search and cluster huge protein sequence sets.
 MMseqs2 is open source GPL-licensed software implemented in C++ for Linux and MacOS.
 The software is designed to run on multiple cores and servers and exhibits very good scalability.
 MMseqs2 can run 10000 times faster than BLAST.
 At 100 times its speed it achieves the same sensitivity.
-It can also perform profile searches with the same sensitivity as PSI-BLAST but at around 270 times its speed.
+It can also perform profile searches with the same sensitivity as PSI-BLAST at over 400 times its speed.

+The MMseqs2 user guide is available as [Github Wiki](https://github.com/soedinglab/mmseqs2/wiki) or as [PDF file](https://mmseqs.com/latest/userguide.pdf)

 Please cite: [Steinegger M and Soeding J. MMseqs2 enables sensitive protein sequence searching for the analysis of massive data sets.
 Nature Biotechnology, doi: 10.1038/nbt.3988 (2017)](https://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3988.html).